-Brian Head Town requires a special permit for certain uses in any given zone which may have potential for adverse impact on the character of the zone.
+Brian Head Town requires a conditional use permit for certain uses in any given zone which may have potential for adverse impact on the character of the zone.
 Those uses are specified within each zone in the Land Management Code (see Title 9 Chapter 7).
-Before using an existing parcel or structure for one of these uses or obtaining a building permit for a new structure intended for a conditional use, one must first follow this process to obtain a conditional use permit.
+Before using an existing parcel or structure for one of these uses or obtaining a building permit for a new structure intended for conditional use, one must first follow this process to obtain a conditional use permit.

-Required Permits & Approvals:
+Required Permits & Approvals

 - Application Form

 - Existing Conditions map (may be combined with site plan)

 - Site Plan

 - Distribution of Public Notice

 - Building & Planning Dept Review

 Standards for Review

 - Protects the safety of persons and property: